J-Bockhofer/succeed2ban-tui/README.md

 1. Stopping of watchers does not work without Ctrl+C after shutdown !!!
 2. Some colors may default to default terminal colors which breaks the theme
 3. Actions need refactor badly
-4. Configuration of fail2ban log path and Hotkeys
+4. Configuration of fail2ban log path
 5. Refactor for testing
 6. Text wrapping